forestgrape/coronavirus/index.md

 * Analyse spread patterns in other countries: USA, France, ...
 * Widespread serology for HCoVs and do statistics if there's a relation to pathogenesis of Covid-19 .
 * Analyse birth and grow up locations of elderly Covid-19 patients.
+* figuring out wheter BCoVs can interact with HCoVs.
+This could yield new strains with possibly more severe pathogenesis.

 ### Evidence from Distribution of Covid-19